 Tactics to reduce the impacts of timber harvest and reforestation on visual quality may include: retention of forest structure and lesser vegetation at strategic vantage points in the harvest area, modification of harvest area design, low impact scarification techniques, vegetative buffers, and utilizing natural topography.

 GROUND RULE

-- 5.5.1 Highly sensitive areas shall be assessed and tactics shall be identified in the FHP to mitigate the impacts of harvesting and reforestation on visual quality. - 5.5.2 Where the approved FMP identified highly sensitive areas and tactics, these areas will be identified in the FHP and a description of the mitigating tactics provided as per section 3.4.9.1.
+5.5.1 Highly Sensitive areas shall be assessed and tactics shall be employed in the FHP to mitigate the impacts of harvesting and reforestation on visual quality.

 5.6 HISTORICAL RESOURCES